Tandysony/blog/_posts/2018-03-11-sending-email-under-your-domain-with-ses.md

 ![AWS Support](../../../assets/img/thumbnails/ses/smtp-django-settings.png)

-Make your `DEFAULT_FROM_EMAIL='My Name <no-reply@mail.mydomain.com>'`
+Make your `DEFAULT_FROM_EMAIL='Your Name <no-reply@mail.yourdomain.com>'`

 > NOTE: I am using `python-decouple` package here, to prevent sensitive information form been leaking to others.
 Please refer to its official website on how to use it.

 Now, all setting are done.
-You can enjoy tens of thousands emails from your own domain for free, :-).
+You can now enjoy tens of thousands emails from your own domain for free, :-).